Non-planar degenerations and related fundamental groups: Conclusion

-\subsection{Conclusion}
+\section{Conclusion}

 In Subsection \ref{Tetra-sec}, we determined that $\pi_1(\Xgal)$ is trivial, which means that the Galois cover of the tetrahedron is simply-connected.
-In Subsection \ref{DoubleTetra-sec}, we determined that $\mathbb{Z}_2^4$ is the group related to the double tetrahedron.
+In Subsection \ref{DoubleTetra-sec}, we determined that $\mathbb{Z}_2^4$ is the corresponding group to the double tetrahedron.

-\begin{cor} Both geometric objects are positioned in different connected components in the moduli spaces of surfaces. \end{cor}
+\begin{corollary} The surfaces $T_{(4)}$ and $D(T_{(4)})$ are located in different connected components in the moduli space of surfaces. \end{corollary}

-We are now motivated to continue the inductive investigation of surfaces with non-planar degeneration in the moduli space.
-We will probably have complicated algebraic computations in groups and daunting complications while resolving high-multiplicity singular points (such as the $k$-points presented in this work).
-Lemma \ref{3pt-in-bigmid} gave us a rule about $3$-points that eases group calculations, compared to $4$-points that appear in gluing two pieces (for example, as happens for $ D(T_{(4)}) $ or any two Zappatic degenerations) and for which we still have no similar lemma.
-We could determine the group very precisely in both cases and get the above corollary, along with the fact that both signatures show that it is true.
-We will need to develop strategies for attacking various $k$-points and try to determine the general forms of groups.
+We are now motivated to continue the inductive investigation of surfaces having non-planar degeneration.
+We will probably have complicated algebraic computations in groups as well as daunting complications while resolving high-multiplicity singular points (such as the singularities of multiplicity $k$ presented in this work).
+Lemma \ref{3pt-in-bigmid} gave us a rule about singularities of multiplicity $3$ that eases group calculations, compared to singularities of multiplicity $4$ that appear in gluing two pieces, for example, as happens for $ D(T_{(4)}) $ or for any two Zappatic degenerations (see e.g., \cite{RkRk}), and for which we still have no similar lemma.
+We could determine the group very precisely in both cases and get the above corollary.
+We will need to develop strategies for attacking various singularities of multiplicity $k$ and try to determine the general forms of groups.